acne

 • Having parents who had acne

-The people with a skin condition like acne who are most at risk of developing it are adolescents and young adults.
-During this time, the body is subject to changes under the influence of hormones.
-These changes can cause the excess sebum production, leading to an increased risk of acne.
-Hormonal acne associated with puberty usually decreases or at least improves in adulthood.
+The people with a skin condition such as acne who are most at risk of developing it are adolescents and young adults.
+During this time the body is subject to changes under the influence of hormones.
+These changes can cause excess sebum production, leading to an increased risk of acne.
+Hormonal acne related to puberty usually decreases or at least improves as you reach adulthood.

 How is acne diagnosed?

-If you have symptoms of acne, your doctor can make a diagnosis by examining your skin.
-Your doctor will identify the types of lesions and their severity in order to make the best choice of acne treatments.
-Even then, the doctor can determine how many treatments are needed to prevent the acne symptoms from worsening.
+If you have symptoms of acne, your doctor can diagnose it by examining your skin.
+Your doctor will identify the types of lesions and their severity to make the best choice among the different acne treatments.
+The doctor can then also determine how many treatments are needed to prevent the symptoms of acne from worsening.

 How is acne treated?